Jia-Xiu/Jia_et_al_ISMECOMMS_2022/README.md

-# schier_2018 (updating 12-11-2018)
+# Jia_etal_2019 (updating 29-10-2019)
-Sequences analysis for the DNA and cDNA sequences from 16S amplicon sequencing
+Sequences analysis for the cDNA sequences from 16S amplicon sequencing & The analsysis of the rare biosphere assembly

 1. Using QIIME2/2018.2 for cDNA sequences analysis
 > script_cDNA_DADA2_20181026.txt